Marvellous111/omi-mentor/README.md

 4. Click on the app if found and install it.
 App link: ([Omi mentor](https://h.omi.me/apps/01JQBGSHPMWB0H6ER6YSR1JFS0))

-5. A homepage will show when installed (due to use of load/render of this homepage is necessary)
+5. A homepage will show when installed (due to use of render this initial load of the homepage is necessary)

 6. Once the homepage shows the active session, this means the server has started, you are free to keep refreshing the homepage till you see a json response that looks like this: